kubernetes/community/sig-service-catalog/charter.md

 ### Out of scope

 The following, non-exhaustive, items are out of scope:
-- Operation of OSBAPI Service Brokers.
+- Operation of OSBAPI Service Brokers
+- Operation of any particular service

 ## Roles
 This SIG's charter deviates from the [sig-governance](https://github.com/kubernetes/community/blob/master/committee-steering/governance/sig-governance.md) roles.
-We do not have the Tech Lead role, and have a honorary Emeritus Chair role.
+We do not have the Tech Lead role, and have an honorary Emeritus Chair role.

 - [Maintainers](https://github.com/orgs/kubernetes-sigs/teams/service-catalog-maintainers/members)
   - Maintainer is equivalent to the standard [Kubernetes definition of